leikoilja/ha-google-home/CONTRIBUTING.md

 You can use the `pre-commit` settings implemented in this repository to have linting tools check your contributions (see dedicated section below).

-When writting unittests please follow the good practises like:
+When writing unittests please follow the good practises like:

 - Use `faker` to fake the data.
 See [examples](https://faker.readthedocs.io/en/master/)
 - Use `mock` to patch objects/methods.
 See [examples](https://realpython.com/python-mock-library/)